Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Experiments

 The signals are simulated and analyzed with the \texttt{IMRPhenomPv2}~\cite{Husa:2015iqa,Khan:2015jqa} waveform model, which leads to 15 parameters to estimate.
-Although \texttt{IMRPhenomPv2} is not the most accurate waveform model to date, it is very fast to evaluate and can be efficiently parallelized for calculation, making it a good representation of the expected waveform evaluation speed in the future.
-Prior distribution is assigned as follows: \begin{itemize} \item Chirp mass $\mathcal{M}$: Uniform in $[8.5, 9.5]M_\odot$, $[26, 34]M_\odot$, and $[50, 100]M_\odot$, for GW151226-like, GW150914-like, and GW190521-like sources, respectively. \item Mass ratio $q$: Uniform in $[0.25, 1]$. \item Spin dimensionless magnitudes $a_1, a_2$: Uniform in $[0, 0.8]$. \item Spin tilt $\theta_1, \theta_2$: Uniform in cosine (isotropic spin). \item Spin angles $\varphi_{12}, \varphi_{JL}$: Uniform in $[0, 2\pi]$ rad. \item Inclination angle $\theta_{JN}$: Uniform in cosine (isotropic orientation). \item Right ascension $\alpha$: Uniform in $[0, 2\pi]$ rad. \item Declination angle $\delta$: Uniform in sine (isotropic on the sky). \item Polarization angle $\psi$: Uniform in $[0, \pi]$ rad. \item Coalescence phase $\phi_c$: Uniform in $[0, 2\pi]$ rad. \item Coalescence time $t_c$: Uniform in $[-0.1, 0.1]s$. \item Luminosity distance $d_L$: Uniform in the volume between $[d_L/2, 2d_L]$, where $d_L$ is the injected value. \end{itemize}
+Although \texttt{IMRPhenomPv2} is not the most accurate waveform model to date, it is very fast to evaluate and can be efficiently parallelized for calculation. {We may hope that by the time of 3G observing, advances in hardware and algorithms will reduce the cost of waveform evaluation, so this can be considered a conservative choice.} {The prior distributions for the parameters are as follows:} \begin{itemize} \item Chirp mass $\mathcal{M}$: Uniform in $[8.5, 9.5]M_\odot$, $[26, 34]M_\odot$, and $[50, 100]M_\odot$, for GW151226-like, GW150914-like, and GW190521-like sources, respectively. \item Mass ratio $q$: Uniform in $[0.25, 1]$. \item Spin dimensionless magnitudes $a_1, a_2$: Uniform in $[0, 0.8]$. \item Spin tilt $\theta_1, \theta_2$: Uniform in cosine (isotropic spin). \item Spin angles $\varphi_{12}, \varphi_{JL}$: Uniform in $[0, 2\pi]$ rad. \item Inclination angle $\theta_{JN}$: Uniform in cosine (isotropic orientation). \item Right ascension $\alpha$: Uniform in $[0, 2\pi]$ rad. \item Declination angle $\delta$: Uniform in sine (isotropic on the sky). \item Polarization angle $\psi$: Uniform in $[0, \pi]$ rad. \item Coalescence phase $\phi_c$: Uniform in $[0, 2\pi]$ rad. \item Coalescence time $t_c$: Uniform in $[-0.1, 0.1]s$. \item Luminosity distance $d_L$: Uniform in the volume between $[d_L/2, 2d_L]$, where $d_L$ is the injected value. \end{itemize}